Print

 Snickerdoodle Cookies

-An easy, family-friendly, soft, chewy snickerdoodle cookie with slightly crispy edges that is rolled in a cinnamon sugar mixture and baked until lightly browned.
+An easy, family-friendly, soft, chewy snickerdoodle cookie with slightly crispy edges that are rolled in a cinnamon sugar mixture and baked until lightly browned.

 Ingredients